 No one is meant to stay on a FODMAP diet plan (that eliminates all or most foods on the list) long term.

 Remember that trigger foods aren’t what causes IBS – and eliminating them won’t cure you.
 But it will help you manage your symptoms.
+For tips for choosing an IBS Diet plan, check out our article Which IBS Diet Plan is Right for You?

 A Brief Overview of FODMAP